 BRYNNE DORDEL - VOLUNTEER ASSISTANT COACH

-Brynne Dordel is entering her first season with Alabama softball in 2018 as its volunteer assistant coach.
+Brynne Dordel is entering her second season with Alabama softball in 2019 as its volunteer assistant coach.

 “I could not be more excited to join the Alabama Softball family and be part of a program that is rich with passion, tradition, family and a championship mentality,” Dordel said.
 “I feel blessed and honored to have the opportunity to work with and learn from a staff of remarkable coaches that are even better people.
 The Alabama softball culture, from the players to the coaches to the fans, is something special and I am looking forward to contributing to it in every way I can.”